Blended (film): Reception

-The film was distributed by Warner Bros., and released theatrically on May 23, 2014.
+The film was released theatrically on May 23, 2014.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 15% based on 140 reviews with an average rating of 4.10/10.
+On Rotten Tomatoes, the film has an approval rating of 15% based on 137 reviews with an average rating of 4.10/10.
 The site's critical consensus reads, "Lurching between slapstick and schmaltz without showing much of a commitment to either, Blended commits the rare Sandler sin of provoking little more than boredom."
-On Metacritic, the film has a score of 31 out of 100 based on reviews from 33 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 31 out of 100 based on reviews from 33 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 A. O. Scott, of The New York Times, complained about the film's "retrograde gender politics; its delight in the humiliation of children; its sentimental hypocrisy about male behavior; its quasi-zoological depiction of Africans as servile, dancing, drum-playing simpletons" and concluded "Parents strongly cautioned.
 It will make your children stupid."
 Andrew Barker of Variety criticized the film for not trusting its audience "following every unexpectedly smart exchange with a numbskull pratfall or one-liner, and every instance of genuine sincerity with an avalanche of schmaltz."
 Sheri Linden of The Hollywood Reporter called the film a wholesome family drama, and compared it to the 2005 film Yours, Mine and Ours.
 Linden praised the lead performances saying "Sandler and Barrymore display an onscreen connection that lends a grounding warmth to the clunkiest comedy setups" and welcomed the interruption by Terry Crews character, although "Like all routines in the film, though, it repeats itself rather than venture into fresher and funnier territory."
 In summary "This hit-and-miss comedy feels caught between old-school nostalgia and movie-persona growing pains on the part of Adam Sandler."
 Christy Lemire gave the movie 1.5 stars and stated that while this wasn't Sandler's best performance, "That actor is in there, somewhere.
 Perhaps Sandler will actually challenge himself again one of these days and set him free."
 The National's Jocelyn Noveck said, "To say that the new Adam Sandler movie is better than some of his other recent work isn’t saying much" and gave the movie a single star.
 Hitfix declared Blended is "[Not] Adam Sandler's Worst [film]!"

 Gary Goldstein of the Los Angeles Times gave the film a positive review and wrote: "It could have been a bit smarter and a lot shorter, but Blended, the third big-screen pairing for Adam Sandler and Drew Barrymore (after The Wedding Singer and 50 First Dates), is a fun, often funny, largely enjoyable romp."

 Defending the film for its strong family values, Graham Young of the Birmingham Mail wrote, "It's warm, funny, tender, serious and, despite a couple of teenage references, decidedly old fashioned.
 There’s no swearing, no pandering to repeated toilet gags and the ‘gross-out’ market is all but ignored.
 Instead, there's lots of genuinely funny slapstick, singing asides and some great kids’ performances."